 And based on Jesus’ words in this parable, he seems to be pretty serious about this whole concept.
 He’s very clear that God is not impressed if we try to justify ourselves before him by saying we’re not as bad as other people.
 Jesus’ audience would have placed tax collectors at the very bottom of the Jewish community.
 Unfortunately, our society, and even the Christian community, has leveled a similar kind of shame toward women facing unplanned pregnancy.
 And the result of that shame is a strong cultural narrative that a woman’s choices are between having an abortion, or resigning herself to the struggle and stigma of raising a child on her own.

 We all need to go deeper in understanding God’s grace for ourselves if we are to promote a ProGrace message around unplanned pregnancy and abortion.
-This is one area where judgment and self-righteousness have caused incredible damage to both women and children.
-If we are to see that turn around, we need to be a people steeped in grace.
-People who understand, like Matthew came to understand, that encountering the radical grace of Jesus is the first step to changing the world.
+Judgment and self-righteousness have caused incredible damage to both women and children in these situations.
+If we want to see that change, we need to be a people steeped in grace.
+We need to be a people who understand, like Matthew came to understand, that encountering the radical grace of Jesus is the first step to changing the world.

 Angie Weszely, CEO & Co-Founder of ProGrace